SeaQL/seaql.github.io/SeaStreamer/docs/03-streamer/02-producer.md

 ### `Receipt`

-If you await the future, you will have a receipt composed of (StreamKey, ShardId, SeqNo, Timestamp).
+If you await the future, you will get a receipt composed of (StreamKey, ShardId, SeqNo, Timestamp).
 This usually means that the message has been *received by* the broker, but may not guarantee that the message is already *persisted*.

 ## `send_to`